How modern slavery accountability gives you a competitive edge

 Global production is defined by intense competition across many sectors.
 While this competition can lead to innovation, it also has a darker side.
-The pressure of cutting production costs has resulted in producers and suppliers turning to markets with cheap and flexible labour, often within countries with little to no human rights regulation.
-Unfortunately, this can lead to exploitation, forced labour and child labour.
+The pressure of cutting production costs has resulted in producers and suppliers turning to markets with cheap and flexible labor, often within countries with little to no human rights regulation.
+Unfortunately, this can lead to exploitation, forced labor, and child labor.

 Modern slavery refers to serious exploitative situations where individuals are unable to leave work, either due to coercion, deception or threats.
 It is often used as an umbrella term to describe human trafficking, servitude, descent-based slavery, debt bondage, forced marriage and forced labor.
 Worldwide approximately 40 million people are trapped in modern slavery.
 Out of this number, one in four are children and almost three-quarters are women and girls.